 - Flexibility: While people wanted to provide feedback on each other’s calls, they needed the ability to do it on their own schedule.

 - Standardization: The team wanted to provide feedback in a templatized format, so we could avoid subjective feedback – no more “that was great.”

-Once I had input from the team, I created a plan that stated the problem, my objectives, the tools I planned on using, a loose timeframe, and what I needed from my teammates.
+Once I had input from the team, I created a plan that stated the problem, the objectives, the tools I planned on using, a loose timeframe, and what I needed from my teammates.